rafaelkyrdan/in-scalaz/README.md

 1. First example shows how to create own `Semigroup` and `Monoid`.
 Check the `1.sc`.

+2. Second example shows the generic fold function for list and tree.

 ## Terms
 `S e m i g r o u p` - requires to be associative.